neptunel/AzureOpenSourceRepoTemplate/README.md

 name: AzProjectName
 topic: sample
 description: |
-  AzProjectName is a sample application designed to help Azure Storage customers ......
-COMPLETE THE DESCRIPTION
+  AzProjectName is a sample application designed to ......
+COMPLETE THE DESCRIPTION - Use the same description to edit the repository description.
 languages:
   - csharp
 products: